Frequently Asked Questions by Non-Music Majors and Direct Links to Answers

 Q: Can I major in music?

 A: Yes, but you must first apply for and be admitted to the music major.
-Check out http://wp.stolaf.edu/music/music-major-entrance-and-continuance-information/.
+Discuss this with your performance studies teacher and check out the entrance requirements and procedures in the Music Handbook.

 Music Lessons, Recital Attendance, and Juries